constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/problem_statement.md

 The first problem I aim to solve is to increase the query completeness.
-To do so, CLTQP attempts to explore more of the search space by having multiple query engines engaging in non-overlapping partitions of the huge or pseudo-infinite search domain and executing the query.
+In this context, I define the domain and the search space as a subset of a graph containing all the triple of the web of linked data that can be explore by the query engine.
-In this context, I define the domain and the search space as the whole web of linked data, so as disjoint (knowledge) graph containing all the triples available on the web.
+To increase the query completeness, CLTQP attempts to explore more of the search space by having multiple query engines engaging in non-overlapping partitions of the huge or pseudo-infinite search domain and executing the query.
 Hence, in the same amount of time, having more triples processed compared to an approach with just a single query engine.
 An important property emerging from the traversal of links is a structural proximity bias of the query results, which means that from the link traversal method, some data sources tend to be discovered more easily regardless of their potential